 Sunnyvale indicated an adopted response time standard of 7 minutes, 59 seconds (7:59) for medical incidents, 11 minutes, 30 seconds (11:30) for fire incidents, and 6 minutes, 59 seconds for hazardous incidents for emergency incidents.
 These three standards are measured at the 90th percentile.
-However, Sunnyvale did not define if the goal was a fractal, average, or an absolute less than number.
-To ensure consistency with the other agencies in this study, the times were evaluated at the 90th percentile.
 The overall total response time performance for Sunnyvale was 8 minutes, 26 seconds (8:26) or less 90% of the time.
 The following figure shows the adopted standards compared to the performance of Sunnyvale.